Skip to content

 • Stress and personal hardships: When people are experiencing high levels of toxic stress related to personal hardships (i.e. financial stress, relationship conflicts, or work problems), their dreams are often more disturbing than usual.1,8

-• Posttraumatic stress disorder (PTSD): Nightmares and bad dreams are one of the symptoms of PTSD, and can occur years after the traumatic event.
+• Posttraumatic stress disorder (PTSD): Bad dreams and nightmares, sometimes recurring nightmares, are common symptoms of PTSD, and can occur years after the traumatic event.
 Some studies suggest that up to 80% of people diagnosed with PTSD have had anxiety dreams.1,3

 • Anxiety disorders: Having an anxiety disorder (i.e. specific phobia, panic disorder, etc.) increases the likelihood of having bad dreams that feature stressful or anxiety provoking themes like failure, rejection, and misfortune.8 Many find that anxiety dreams occur more frequently during times when their anxiety symptoms are more active or intense.1